ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 ![image4](images/image4.png)

 We've created an API.
 You can also interact with it through code.
-In a new file, try out the following, replacing the URL with your CodeCapsules URL (ensure `/get` is at the end of the URL):
+In a new file, try out the following, replacing the URL with your Code Capsules URL (ensure `/get` is at the end of the URL):

 ```python
 import requests